Memory research

 Memory stores get messy over time.
 Consolidation helps, but opaque rewrites are dangerous.
 This track makes every split, merge, and update explain what changed and which source memories it came from.

-This is one research track, not the whole Remnic memory system.
+One part of Remnic's memory system.
 Remnic also includes extraction, recall injection, hybrid search, entity tracking, lifecycle hygiene, trust zones, procedural memory, local LLM routing, versioning, retention tiers, disclosure controls, project scoping, importers, benchmarks, recall X-ray, and more.
 These pages explain focused memory tracks inside that broader system.

 Name the operation